NiagaChain/wallet-faq/src/faq/fr/about/how-unstoppable-wallet-works.md

-# How unstoppable wallet works?
+# How does the Coinclass wallet work?

-Unstoppable engineered to work outside the traditional finance layer and acts as a Swiss knife to the world of cryptocurrencies and decentralized finance ecosystem.
+Coinclass is engineered to work outside the traditional finance layer and act as a Swiss knife to the world of cryptocurrencies and decentralized finance ecosystem.

 It's a direct door to the world of cryptocurrency without any gatekeepers.